bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

 A **message** is a sequence of symbols that you want to transmit.

-Often you will want to **code** a message (such as a file) for storage or transmission on communication channel by specifying some rules on how to transform it into another form.
+Often you will want to **code** a message (such as a file) for storage or transmission on a communication channel by specifying some rules on how to transform it into another form.
 The usual reasons why you want to code a message is compression (fewer bits), redundancy (error correction/detection), or encryption (confidentiality).
 For compression, we generally have two main